“The ultimate symbol of Norman glory”

 Getting to Trim Castle

-In the morning, we started feeling nervous.
+The morning we started with some nervousness.
 We picked up our rental car in Dublin and began our five-day journey through Ireland.
 It was our first time driving on the “right” side of the road.
 That was exciting enough, but little did we know what we were in for once we arrived at Trim.

 The 40-minute drive from Dublin was a quick and scenic route that introduced us to the beautiful landscapes we were in awe of during our whole vacation in Ireland.
 The drive was sketchy at times, with a few close calls.
 We made it, luckily, without any damage to the car.
 No doubt local drivers were a bit irritated with our slow speed.
 The words most uttered during those forty minutes were, “To the left, to the left, no, not that left!!!”
 There was a lot of laughter from the navigator and many scowls from the driver.